cambridge-cares/TheWorldAvatar/Agents/DerivationAgentPythonExample/README.md

 # Derivation Agent Python Example

 ## Purpose
 This agent folder is intended as a template that one can copy and adapt to turn their own Python code into a derivation agent.
 The example requires [`pyderivationagent`](https://pypi.org/project/pyderivationagent/)>=1.4.1.

-This document covers four stages: development, test, publish and deployment.
+This document covers four stages: development, test, package & publish, and deployment.
 For each stage, a step-by-step instruction is provided.
 Before continuing with this tutorial, it is recommended to read the [documentation](https://github.com/cambridge-cares/TheWorldAvatar/tree/main/JPS_BASE_LIB/python_derivation_agent) of `pyderivationagent` and all the relevant links.

 If you identified anything that can be improved to make it easier for newcomers, please feel free to open a [pull request](https://github.com/cambridge-cares/TheWorldAvatar/pulls) or get in touch with the maintainer of the package.

+&nbsp;
 ## Environment setup

 For development and testing reasons, follow below instructions to get started.